sangeeta97/ccs_find/README.md

 # ccs_find
-The most recent and up-to date ( Feb 2024).
+The most recent and up-to date version (February 2024).
-We introduce CCSfind, a new tool for building of comprehensive databases from experimental IM-MS measurements of small molecules.
+We introduce **CCSfind**, a new tool for building of comprehensive databases from experimental LC-IM-MS measurements of small molecules.
 CCSfind allows predicted ion species to be chosen for input chemical formulae.
-The tool uses a mzML input files to provide a unified set of results within a single data processing step which includes filtering using isotopic confirmation after peak picking.
+The tool uses a mzML input files to provide a unified set of results within a single data processing step which includes filtering using isotopologue matching confirmation after peak picking.
 CCSfind can handle both chromatographically separated isomers and IM separation of isomeric ions (e.g., “protomers” or conformers of the same ion species) with simple user control over the output for new database entries in SQL format.

-# Compulsory Input
+# Compulsory input

-* Then the program needs compulsory 5 inputs to start the analysis.
+* The program needs 5 compulsary inputs.
-* A profile mzml input file
+* A profile data mzML input file from LC-DTIM-MS.
-* A list of molecular formulas to be screened in the mzml file
+* A list of molecular formulae to be searched for in the mzML file.
-* The Tfix and Beta values of calibration of the experimental analysis
+* The single-field CCS calibration coefficients (Tfix and Beta) for the data file considered.
-* The nature of gas
+* The identity of the drift gas (e.g., nitrogen).
-* The primary ion for screening (either positive or negative primary ion)
+* The primary ion species to be searched for.

-# Optional or additional inputs
+# Additional features

-* support for screening of additional adducts ions including both positive and negative modes
+* Supports screening of additional adducts ions for both positive and negative modes.
-* Option to select mass screening window for isotopic ions confirmation (A, A+1, A+2)
+* Option to adjust mass extraction window for isotopologue ion confirmation (A, A+1, A+2).
-* Option to select the expected peakwidth of the peak
+* Option to adjust the expected LC peak width.
-* Option to selct abundance of the peak (noisy or well-defined peak)
+* Option to adjust the expected abundance of the peak (noisy or well-defined peak).
-* Option to rerun the analysis faster for already loaded mzml file with different setting or new molecular formulas
+* Option to re-run the analysis faster for an already loaded (parsed) mzML file with different settings or additional molecular formulae.
-* Option to search for multiple charged ions
+* Option to search for multiply charged ions.

-## Commandline Tool and create environment using conda (for pip use instructions below)
+## Command line tool and create environment using conda (for pip use instructions below)

 ```
 conda create --name <env> python=3.9